 Applications received by the FFA before these Guidelines enter into force are decided in accordance with the Guidelines applicable at the time the application is complete.
-In derogation from sentence 1, if the application is complete after these Guidelines enter into force, but filming on the film that is the subject of the application began before 1 February 2025, or if the application is complete before 1 February 2025, then section 16 subsection 1 and section 27 subsection 1 of the BKM Guidelines "Incentive to Strengthen the Film Industry in Germany" in the version of 5 July 2024 apply.
+In derogation from sentence 1, section 16 subsection 6 and section 27 subsection 6 of these Guidelines also apply to projects already approved and applications received by the FFA before these Guidelines entered into force.